 I’m a volunteer on the Diversity in Agile project founded by Mike Sutton and supported by the Agile Alliance.
+Update: Though we did these video interviews back in 2010, they’re still online, and these women are still awesome!

 For reasons I don’t understand, some people have misunderstood the first phase of the project, which seeks to recognize and celebrate the contributions of women in agile development, as an awards program for women.
 Some people even thought it was only for women in testing.